supplefrog/linked-blog-md/publish/MySQL (Admin).md

     - mysql.triggers - auto-execute procedures in response to events like DML
     - mysql.views - virtual tables rep. query result

-- Data dictionary - internal InnoDB tables

-INFORMATION_SCHEMA - virtual schema containing **virtual tables** dynamically generated from data dictionary Read only metadata displayed with 'SHOW' command (Used to create .cfg during table export)
+- Data dictionary - internal InnoDB tables for table metadata (Used to create .cfg during table export)

+INFORMATION_SCHEMA
+- Provides (read only) views (virtual tables) on metadata stored in data dictionary and privilege and grant info in mysql system schema
+- refered by `SHOW` command

 `performance_schema/`